 In any hearings on a complaint of sexual harassment, the burden of proof shall be by a preponderance of the evidence.
-In connection with any hearings, the person filing the complaint and the person against whom the complaint of alleged sexual harassment has been filed have equal rights to be interviewed, identify witnesses, provide documentation pertaining to the complaint, receive documents and witness lists prior to the hearing, and to appeal the decision in accordance with Section 6.13.
+In connection with any hearings, the person filing the complaint and the person against whom the complaint of alleged sexual harassment has been filed have equal rights to be interviewed, identify witnesses, provide and receive documentation and witness lists pertaining to the complaint, and to appeal the decision in accordance with Section 6.13.
 With respect to an institutional disciplinary proceeding alleging a sex offense, the Clery Act requires that the accuser and the accused must be informed of the outcome.